ASHABot: An LLM-Powered Chatbot to Support the Informational Needs of Community Health Workers: System Design

 The \ashabot{} system incorporates a few key modifications from the original BYOeB framework.
 First, in BYOeB, each query is sent to a single expert for verification, which is well-suited to hospital settings where doctors have extensive medical training and expertise.
 In the \ashabot{} context, ANMs serve as the experts.
 They typically have limited formal education, supplemented by only 18 months of training without a professional degree~\cite{lewin2010layhealthworkers, yadav2019leapscaffolding}.
 To ensure a more reliable and comprehensive verification process, \ashabot{} uses a crowdsourcing approach for answers that cannot be found in its knowledge base, aggregating responses from multiple ANMs (Figure \ref{fig:ashabotsystem}).
 The final answer shared with the ASHA is determined by adopting the most common response among the ANMs.
 In cases of conflicting opinions, majority voting is employed.
 If fewer than three relevant responses are received, or if a tie occurs during majority voting, the system automatically forwards the query to additional ANMs.
 The detailed prompt used in this consensus-obtaining process is available in Appendix \ref{appendix:prompts:consensus}.
 This prompt was refined through multiple iterations over a synthetic dataset that includes questions posed by ASHAs and answers provided by ANMs.

 Second, in the BYOeB framework, every LLM-generated response is sent to an expert for verification.
-In \ashabot{}, only questions that result in an `\textsf{I don't know}' response from the chatbot are forwarded to ANM experts (Figure \ref{fig:ashabotsystem}).
-This design choice was made to accommodate the system's scale, considering the strained and overburdened ANMs~\cite{yadav2017empoweringp2plearning}.
-To minimize the occurrence of `\textsf{I don't know}' responses and reduce the workload on ANMs, we employed an iterative process to enhance our custom knowledge base.
+In \ashabot{}, however, only questions that result in an `\textsf{I don't know}' response---indicating the chatbot cannot generate an answer from the curated knowledge base---are forwarded to ANM experts (Figure \ref{fig:ashabotsystem}).
+This design choice was made to balance scalability with the demanding schedules of ANMs, who are often busy and overstretched~\cite{yadav2017empoweringp2plearning}.
+To further reduce `\textsf{I don't know}' responses and minimize the workload of ANMs, we iteratively improved the custom knowledge base.
 Initially, the knowledge base was prepared using the seven-part ASHA training module~\cite{asha_handbooks}. \anonymousngo{} then collected 197 questions frequently asked by ASHAs and generated responses from \ashabot{} for each question. \ashabot{} was unable to answer 76 of these questions, primarily due to gaps in the knowledge base.
 To address this, we supplemented \ashabot{}'s knowledge base with additional documents specific to those topics and iterated the process twice.

 Third, for questions asked by ASHAs using the speech modality, \ashabot{} provides ANMs with both the original audio recording and the transcribed text version.
 This approach addresses limitations identified by \citet{ramjee2024cataractbot} where only the text version was shared with experts, leading to a few instances of misunderstandings due to transcription errors.
 To accommodate varying levels of (technological) literacy, ANMs can provide their answers via either text or voice messages, unlike the text-only approach used for experts by \citet{ramjee2024cataractbot}.